petsc/petsc/doc/docs/changes/dev.rst

 -  Change ``MatCreateIS()`` behavior when NULL is passed for the mappings.
 Now a NULL map implies matching local and global spaces
 -  Add ``MatMultHermitianTransposeEqual()`` and ``MatMultHermitianTransposeAddEqual()``
 -  Add support of ``MatSetValuesCOO()`` and ``MatSetPreallocationCOO()`` for matrix type AIJKOKKOS.
 Additionally, for AIJKOKKOS, they support negative indices and remote entries
+-  Add ``MatSetPreallocationCOOLocal()`` to set preallocation for matrices using a coordinate format of the entries with local indices

 .. rubric:: PC: